-As arguably the best thyroid doctor in Los Angeles, Dr. Mathur uses what is called an integrative functional medicine approach, which is designed to thoroughly investigate and determine the appropriate treatment protocols.
+As a thyroid doctor, Dr. Mathur uses what is called an integrative functional medicine approach, which is designed to thoroughly investigate and determine the appropriate treatment protocols.
 Her “Back to Wellness Program” helps patients improve their overall levels of health and wellness with advanced therapies.

 Our Back to Wellness Program

-Upon completing a thorough analysis of the patient’s current state of health, Dr. Mathur will customize a “Back to Wellness Program” for Los Angeles area patients with carefully selected therapies that will improve their particular conditions and imbalances.
+Upon completing a thorough analysis of the patient’s current state of health, Dr. Mathur will customize a “Back to Wellness Program” for patients with carefully selected therapies that will improve their particular conditions and imbalances.

 Bioidentical hormone replacement therapy may improve this condition because it can supplement thyroid hormone with a version that is identical to what is produced by the human body.
 Phospholipid exchange therapy can detoxify the body at a cellular level, and IV nutrient therapy can help the body get the nutrition it needs to support a healthy immune system.

-Patients in the Los Angeles area can receive a customized treatment protocol that will reduce the effects of Hashimoto’s disease and improve overall immune function.
-To learn how to improve thyroid function, reduce the effects of Hashimoto’s, and increase your quality of life, please call Los Angeles Hashimoto’s specialist, Dr. Anju Mathur at 323-661-7661.
+Patients can receive a customized treatment protocol that will reduce the effects of Hashimoto’s disease and improve overall immune function.
+To learn how to improve thyroid function, reduce the effects of Hashimoto’s, and increase your quality of life, please call Hashimoto’s specialist, Dr. Anju Mathur at 323-661-7661.

 Are your symptoms bringing you down?
 Do you have questions about one of our treatments?
 Are you ready to begin feeling better, longer?
 Please call us at (818) 237-3943 for a complimentary, 15-minute phone consultation with a health counselor, or if it's after hours, please fill out the form below, and we'll get back to you within one business day.